aleventhal/treegrid-example/README.md

 * aria-labelledby or aria-describedby for headers?
 Not currently used, awaiting discussion
 * aria-activedescendant -- this example does not use, because it is not exposed to ATs in IE, and thus uses tabindex instead
 * aria-readonly: be default, a grid/treegrid is editable, but these tend not to be.
 This is mentioned in the text of the ARIA spec for grid/treegrid but doesn't seem to have made its way into the AAM.
 This idea originated for grids, which are like spreadsheets, where most cells are probably editable.
 It may not make sense for a treegrid, but this is the legacy.
 Bottom line: if you don't want "editable" read for every cell in some browser-screen reader combinations, you'll need to put aria-readonly="true" on the appropriate role="gridcell" elements or on the grid/treegrid itself.
+* aria-selected: used on row in the case of a multiselectable treegrid where each row begins with a checkbox.
+Must be set to false or true so that it is clear that row is selectable.
 * tabindex is set in the JS, as per the usual roving tabindex methodology.
 Specifically, we use tabindex="0" for the current item so that it is the subitem that gets focused if user tabs out and back in, and tabindex="-1" for all items where we want click-to-focus behavior enabled.

 # Questions